vgl-hub/teloscope/README.md

 Introduction
 ------------
-Teloscope is a universal telomere annotation tool.
-It comprehensively runs matching, counting, and reporting telomeric repeats from genome assemblies (.fa) or (.fa.gz).
+Teloscope is a comprehensive telomere annotation tool.
+It rapidly matches, counts, and reports telomeric repeats from genome assemblies (.fa) or (.fa.gz).
 Teloscope reports all these metrics in BED/BEDgraph files and produces a summary report.
 To install `teloscope`, use:
 ```sh
 git clone https://github.com/vgl-hub/teloscope.git --recursive;
 cd teloscope;